-Manifestation Determination Worksheet Meetii ng Date: Student's name: Studer nt's NYC DOE #: Date of Birth: DBN of current er nrollment: Duration of enrollment: YM STEP 1: Confirm that the student is subject to A. Does the student currently have an IEP?
-Property NO IDEIA Due Proce ess Protections: If the answer to the above question is no, to protections if certain other conditions have • ocess B. Has this MDR meeting been scheduled as a to have knowledge" that the student was aYESNO If the answer to (B) is yes, the student within 15 school days of receipt of par • - n The Department may be "deemed to kno before the conduct in question, any of the • The parent of the student expressed co Committee on Special Education Office, of them that the student is in need of special the parent does not know how to write of OR or to a teacher of t al education (note he student informing one or more that this may be made orally only / if • The parent of the student requested ar student is a student with a disability; n evaluation of the student to determine whether th ie OR A teacher of the student, or other person in writing about a pattern of behavior denor on Special Education Office or to the school monstrated by the student directly to the Committe ee • The parent of the student has not allow withdrawn consent; ved an evaluation of of the student or has revoked or The parent of the student has refused s It was determined by the IEP Team that t a student with a disability.
-NYC DOE; St andard Operating Procedural Ma nual
+Manifestation Determinatio n Worksheet Me eting Date: Student's name: Stu dent's NYC DOE #: Date of Birth: DBN of current enrollment: Duration of enrollment: Y M

+STEP 1: Confirm that the student is subject to IDEIA Due Process Protections:

+A. Does the student currently have an IEP?

+YES NO

+If the answer to the above question is no, the student may still be subject to IDEIA due process protections if certain other conditions have been met.
+(See below for explanation.)

+- B. Has this MDR meeting been scheduled as a result of a determination that the Department is "deemed to have knowledge" that the student was a student with a disability, before the conduct in question? - YES NO

+If the answer to (B) is yes, the student must be provided with an expedited evaluation within 15 school days of receipt of parental consent for the evaluation.

+The Department may be "deemed to know" that the student is a student with a disability if, before the conduct in question, any of the following occurred:

+• The parent of the student expressed concern in writing to supervisory school staff, the Committee on Special Education Office, or to a teacher of the student informing one or more of them that the student is in need of special education (note that this may be made orally only if the parent does not know how to write or has a disability that prevents a written statement); OR

+• The parent of the student requested an evaluation of the student to determine whether the student is a student with a disability;

+• A teacher of the student, or other personnel of the school district, expressed specific concerns in writing about a pattern of behavior demonstrated by the student directly to the Committee on Special Education Office or to the school principal or to other supervisory personnel of DOE.

+Exceptions: The Department is NOT "deemed to know" if:

+- The parent of the student has not allowed an evaluation of the student or has revoked or withdrawn consent ; - The parent of the student has refused services; - It was determined by the IEP Team that the student is not a student with a disability.

+NYC DOE; Standard Operating Procedural Manual

 IF THE ANSWER TO ANY OF THE ABOVE QUESTIONS IS YES, PROCEED TO STEP 2.
 IF THE ANSWER TO BOTH OF THE ABOVE QUESTIONS IS "NO," AN MDR IS NOT REQUIRED.